WaylandM/fly-food-robot/bookdown/03-raspi-setup.Rmd

 # Raspberry Pi setup {#raspi}

 ## Overview
 The raspberry pi is used to generate, then stream g-code to the Arduino.
-Routine use of the robot is via a simple touchscreen interface.
+A small thin-film-transistor (TFT) touchscreen serves as the user interface to the raspberry pi.

 ## Install image
 The first step is to install Adafruit's custom raspberry pi image on the micro SD card.
 The custom image is described here: